Noddin-Robotmakers/Website/Innovation.md

 #### Tech
 * They don't use much in the way of electronics, except for some gear and headwear.
 * Most stuff is powered by gears, or in some cases, physically.
 * They said that there has been a major improvement in technology.
-In one case, the user would blow into a straw, and that would start up the skis/chair, so that the user would not have to do much.
+In one case, the user would blow into a straw, and that would start up the skis/chair, which acts like a trigger button for people with limited movement.

 ## Our Innovation: The *SkiChair 2.0*